-Supreme Court Allows Sandy Hook Families' Case Against Remington To Proceed
+Supreme Court Allows Sandy Hook Families' Case Against Remington Arms To Proceed

 The Supreme Court has denied Remington Arms Co.'s bid to block a lawsuit filed by families who lost loved ones in the Sandy Hook school massacre.
-The families say Remington should be held liable, as the maker of the AR-15 style rifle used in the 2012 killings.
+The families say Remington should be held liable, as the maker of the AR-15-style rifle used in the 2012 killings.

 The court opted not to hear the gun maker's appeal, in a decision that was announced Tuesday morning.
 The justices did not include any comment about the case as they turned it away.